alicanylmz/boun01-alicanylmz/README.md

 For more, you can reach our group works from [here](https://pjournal.github.io/boun01g-biktik-r-tik/)

-The page will be updated throughout the course IE48-A.
+The page will be updated throughout the course IE48-A Special Topics in Essentials of Data Analysis.